• Skip to primary navigation

 Easy sprinkle cookie sticks taste like sugar cookies and are as fun to decorate.
 I dipped mine in chocolate and sprinkled them with colorful sprinkles but you can decorate them in many other ways.
 For instance, you could also sprinkle them with crushed chocolate chip cookies without brown sugar, or dip them in coconut butter (white).

-Like my matcha green tea cookies, or my 3 Ingredient almond flour sugar cookies, these cookie sticks are super easy to make.
+Like my matcha green tea cookies, or my 2 Ingredient sugar cookies, these cookie sticks are super easy to make.
 Just mix the batter and bake.
 Yes, there is some chilling involved, but that's to be sure you keep that fun stick shape.
+And if you think sprinkles are fun, consider my birthday sugar cookie bars.

 Jump to: